EN

 https://catholiccharitiesjoliet.org/services/community-services/

-Additional Services: Catholic Charities - DuPage County
+Catholic Charities: Additional Services - DuPage County

-Emergency Services/Homelessness Prevention (including program for veterans)
+*Emergency Services/Homelessness Prevention 630-495-8008

-Daybreak Center (24/7 emergency housing, homelessness support, prevention when at risk of losing home)
+when at risk of losing homes)

 DuPage PADS